 There is limited infrastructure on Bodie Island that provides visitors with wayfinding and traveler information.
-Current traveler information indicating access points to destinations exists on signs along NC 12; however, information on mileage between key destinations, site locations, facilities, visitor amenities, mode options, and parking availability is not provided.
+Current traveler information indicating access points to destinations exists on signs along NC 12 although there is limited information on Bodie Island sites at the entrance to Cape Hatteras NS near Whalebone Junction.
+In addition, as mentioned in Section 2.1, NCDOT has a VMS at Whalebone Junction to provide information on the ferries.
+However, information on mileage between key destinations, site locations, facilities, visitor amenities, mode options, and parking availability is not provided.
 While there is no data to suggest that visitors get lost or skip Bodie Island destinations, Cape Hatteras NS staff and stakeholders recognized the lack of signage and opportunity to better inform visitors.
 Signage that informs visitors of the distance between sites and amenities at destinations enable visitors to make informed decisions about their mode of travel and selected destinations.
 As additional non-motorized transportation routes are developed, signage with information on level of difficulty and distances will be needed.